Cross-dressing: Social issues

 A Morning Frolic, or the Transmutation of the Sexes (c.
 1780, artist unknown) depicts a man and a woman exchanging items of clothing in a parody of the satirical drawings of John Collet, which were considered to be vulgar at the time.

 Cross-dressers may begin wearing clothing associated with the opposite sex in childhood, using the clothes of a sibling, parent, or friend.
 Some parents have said they allowed their children to cross-dress and, in many cases, the child stopped when they became older.
-The same pattern often continues into adulthood, where there may be confrontations with a spouse, partner, family member or friend.
+The same pattern often continues into adulthood, where there may be confrontations with a spouse, partner, family member, or friend.
 Married cross-dressers can experience considerable anxiety and guilt if their spouse objects to their behavior.

 Sometimes because of guilt or other reasons cross-dressers dispose of all their clothing, a practice called "purging", only to start collecting the other gender's clothing again.

 Publications

 Transvestia

 In 1960, Virginia Prince published the first issue of Transvestia, a magazine aimed at cross-dressers.
 Prince funded the initial publication with a capital of one hundred dollars raised through personal acquaintances.
 The first issue was published by Prince's Chevalier Publications, and sold by subscription and through adult bookstores.

 In 1963, the inside jacket of the magazine stated the publication as "dedicated to the needs of the sexually normal individual who has discovered the exi [sic] of his or her 'other side' and seeks to express it."
 Rather than relying on a team of professional authors, this magazine was to be"written by... the readers" with the editor's job to be organizing and categorizing these submissions as appropriate.

 Transvestia was published bi-monthly by Prince between the years of 1960 and 1980, with a total of 100 issues being created.
 The subsequent 11 issues were edited and published by Carol Beecroft (the co-founder of Chevalier publications) until 1986.

-With a readership of mostly white, middle-to-professional-class crossdressers, the magazine offered, among other things, dozens of published life stories and letters contributed by other crossdressers.
+With a readership of mostly white, middle-to-professional-class cross-dressers, the magazine offered, among other things, dozens of published life stories and letters contributed by other cross-dressers.

 Beaumont Bulletin

-The Beaumont Society began in the UK in 1966 as an offshoot of Virgina Prince's Full Personality Expression group for cross-dressers.
+The Beaumont Society began in the UK in 1966 as an offshoot of Virginia Prince's Full Personality Expression group for cross-dressers.
 The society began to distribute its publication the Beaumont Bulletin in January 1968.
 Starting out at eight pages, it reached 24 pages by 1970.
 The publication referred to its readers as 'girls', and included tips on make-up and women's clothing, especially those in larger sizes.
 In 1977, a new publication, Beaumag, was issued which included fiction and comic writing.
 As of 2024, the society was still publishing a magazine for its members, entitled Beaumont Magazine.

 En Femme

-Between 1987 and 1991, JoAnn Roberts and CDS published a magazine called En Femme that was "for the transvestite, transsexual, crossdresser, and female impersonator".
+Between 1987 and 1991, JoAnn Roberts and CDS published a magazine called En Femme that was "for the transvestite, transsexual, cross-dresser, and female impersonator".